nicer00ster/devgulp/README.md

 # DevGulp

-### A platform build by developers, for developers.
+### A platform built by developers, for developers.
 ###### A place to deliver and digest valuable content on all programming related topics.

 ## Table of Contents